 The keys for your new vehicle are enclosed in a plastic bag with the key code number on it.
-If you received your keys without the bag, ask your dealer to give you the number.
-The key code can also be obtained by the dealer from your vehicle invoice.
+If you received your keys without the bag, ask your authorized dealer to give you the number.
+The key code can also be obtained by your authorized dealer from your vehicle invoice.